thruthesky/centerx/README.v2.md

   - To refund the point, the system must know how much point was set(paid) for 1 day.
     The charge (of point) may be changed often by admin.
-    So, When user create the banner, the total point and periods(days) must be recorded.
+    So, When user create the banner, the total point and periods(daymas) must be recorded.
     And, when user wants to cancel/refund the banner, the system can compute how much to return to the user.

 - If the advertisement has not started yet, then 100% of the point will be refunded without penalty.